NinaKWelch/trading-card-website/README.md

 ## Bugs and Issues

 * How to use SVG images so that their color can be chaged without adding all the code to the HTML page
+* All major browsers except Firefox currently clip your .absolute-content to the boundaries of the column it's within. [link1](https://github.com/twbs/bootstrap/issues/20161) - maybe use flexbox instead?

 ## Contributors